databrickslabs/migrate/README.md

                     [--clusters] [--jobs] [--metastore] [--azure]
                     [--profile PROFILE]

-Migrate user workspaces in Databricks
+Export user workspace artifacts from Databricks

 optional arguments:
+  -h, --help         show this help message and exit --users            Download all the users and groups in the workspace --workspace        Log all the notebook paths in the workspace. (metadata
+                     only)
-  -h, --help         show this help message and exit --users            Collect all the users and groups in the workspace --workspace        Collect all the users workspaces for the environment --download         Download all notebooks for the environment --libs             Collect all the libs for the environment --clusters         Collect all the clusters for the environment --jobs             Collect all the job configs for the environment --metastore        Collect all the metastore details --azure            Run on Azure.
+  --download         Download all notebooks for the environment --libs             Log all the libs for the environment --clusters         Log all the clusters for the environment --jobs             Log all the job configs for the environment --metastore        Log all the metastore table definitions --azure            Run on Azure.
 (Default is AWS) --profile PROFILE  Profile to parse the credentials
 ```